pantherswap/panther-frontend-dex/listing.md

 ## Adding Tokens

-1. Fork the [PancakeSwap Interface](https://github.com/pancakeswap/pancake-swap-interface/) repository on GitHub
+1. Fork the [PantherSwap Dex Frontend](https://github.com/pantherswap/panther-frontend-dex/) repository on GitHub
 2. Upload your **logo** in a 96\*96px transparent .png format to the `/public/images/coins` directory.
 Please name the logo as your symbol in uppercase.

 3. Add your **token information** using the example format provided below to `pantherswap.json` in the `/src/constants/token/` directory.